Matthew Chapdelaine

-Matthew Chapdelaine (born July 28, 1988) is a former professional Canadian football wide receiver.
-He most recently played for the BC Lions of the Canadian Football League.
-He was drafted 42nd overall by the Lions in the 2010 CFL Draft and signed a contract with the team on May 25, 2010.
+Matthew Chapdelaine (born July 28, 1988) is a Canadian former football wide receiver.
+He was drafted 42nd overall by the BC Lions in the 2010 CFL draft and signed a contract with the team on May 25, 2010.
 He played college football for the Alberta Golden Bears before transferring to Simon Fraser University.
 Chapdelaine suffered a stress fracture in his foot prior to the 2009 season and never played for the Simon Fraser Clan.